Send the link below via email or IMCopy

 You can change this under Settings & Account at any time.

 The goal of the game is for the CIA to unveil the secret agent/spy.

 America's Cold War Foreign Policy

 The most important change in the U.S. Policy after WWII was the beginning of the Cold War

-What were the major ideas of the USA and USSR?
+Know the major ideological differences between the USA and USSR?